-Only 6 ingredients to make this delicious and refreshing ice cream pie — the perfect summer treat!
+Only 6 ingredients to make this delicious and refreshing ice cream grasshopper pie — the perfect summer treat that takes minutes to assemble!

 More Dessert Recipes:

-Only 6 ingredients to make this delicious and refreshing ice cream pie -- the perfect summer treat!
+Only 6 ingredients to make this delicious and refreshing ice cream grasshopper pie -- the perfect summer treat that takes minutes to assemble!

 - 25 chocolate mint sandwich cookies, separated